Water Park Logo Ideas:

 This logo conveys the quintessential fun of a water park with a palm tree, water slide, and inflatable.
-The rounded lines of the Dosis ExtraBold font are pleasing to the eye.
+The rounded lines of the Dosis typeface are pleasing to the eye and pair well with the linework in the icon.
 The purple color denotes creativity, a value that goes well with a water park business.

 This logo indicates that your water park offers fun games.
 The immersive image of the wave suggests that customers will return time and time again to enjoy your park.
-The blue circular wave and pop of purple is youthful and dynamic, while the Baloo Regular font looks professional and attractive.
+The blue circular wave and pop of purple is youthful and dynamic, while the Baloo typeface looks professional and attractive.

 How can I create a logo for a water park?